CSCfi/csc-user-guide/docs/support/tutorials/snakemake-puhti.md

 bash run_snakemake.sh   # run the workflow
 ```
 !!! note
-    If you are using cluster configuration for snakemake workflow,
-    please note that cluster configurations are no longer supported on recent versions of snakemake.
+    Please note that **cluster** configurations are no longer supported on recent versions of snakemake.
 Please consider using   [profiles](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) instead.

 !!! note
     Scaling up of your jobs using slurm should be done carefully to